-Retention and workforce stability and CPS conservatorship caseloads were presented as obstacles in the first report, and they continue to be issues for DFPS.
+Retention and workforce stability, and CPS conservatorship caseloads were presented as obstacles in the first and second reports, and continue to be issues for DFPS.
+Limited space and infrastructure were presented as obstacles in the second report, which also continues to be issues for DFPS.
 This section discusses why these areas continue to receive attention and the strategies DFPS is developing to address them.